holochain/docs-pages/src/install.md

 ### Install the Nix Package Manager

-Install the Nix package manager with this command:
+One you see a Linux terminal, install the Nix package manager with this command:

-\#S:SKIP
 ```bash
 sh <(curl -L https://nixos.org/nix/install)
 ```